ojas200/2d_robot_arm/README.md

 # 2D-Robot-Arm Manipulation & Analysis
-Simple implementation of Python-GUI based 2D robot arm for analysis of robot arm workspace and reachability
+Simple implementation of Python-GUI based 2D robot arm for analysis of robot arm workspace, reachability and optimum manipulation strategies.

 ### Installation
 The required dependencies can be installed, if not previously present in the system by using<br>